Our Team

 Guitar and Piano Instructor Ryan is a graduate of William Paterson University where he earned a degree in Jazz Studies.
 Ryan attended the New York Jazz Symposium on a full scholarship where he studied under Carl Allen, Helen Sung, Patrick Cornelius and Rodney Jones.
 He also had the opportunity to go to Berklee College of Music on a partial scholarship for their Five Week Summer program.
 Ryan is a former student of the New Jersey Performing Arts Center Jazz for Teens program where he studied under the tutelage of such jazz luminaries as Mark Gross, Don Braden, Wayne Escoffery, and James Burton III.
 Through this program he has also been able to perform with jazz giants like Christian McBride and Paquito D’Rivera.
 Other than jazz, Ryan also has a background in blues and rock music.
 Ryan also enjoys teaching and playing piano, and sharing his knowledge and love for music with his students.
 Carla

 Flute, Piano, Violin and Guitar Instructor Carla began her musical studies approaching them from the violin, flute, piano and guitar participating in several early childhood music programs that inspired her for the rest of her life.
 She attended the “Escuela de Música Popular de Avellaneda (Buenos Aires) the first Latin American school oriented to the academic study of Popular Music.
 Carla got involved teaching music in underrepresented communities and cultural centers in Buenos Aires.
 In 2010, Carla relocated to the US were she has developed a career leading and accompanying varied ensembles of world music.
 She has performed in the US, Europe and Argentina in collaboration with many artists with whom her goal was to build bridges of communication between cultures.
 In her artistic career as a composer, Carla has integrated several musical groups of varied genres and has taught numerous music workshops of world music as well as teaching and coaching music bands in elementary schools.
 She is currently based in the NJ/NY area and is dedicating part of her musical life to teaching music with the strong belief that everyone is music gifted and deserves the opportunity to embrace music as a tool to understand life through the joy of arts.
-Rachel
+Taylor

 Jared Trumpet and Piano Instructor Jared is a musician, composer, and educator in the New York/New Jersey area.
 He earned a bachelor’s degree. in Jazz Studies from Morehead State University and a masters degree from the Mason Gross School of the Arts at Rutgers University.
 Jared has years of experience teaching both privately as well as clinics through schools.
 He is well versed in many musical styles including jazz, classical, rock, funk, blues, salsa, and merengue.
 Jared has played at various festivals including the Cincinnati Blues Festival, Jersey City Jazz Festival, and the Newark Puerto Rican day Parade.
 He has also backed up artists such as Domingo Quinones, Lorna Luft and JD Allen.
 Jared is passionate about helping students of all ages and styles to be able to progress on their musical journey.
 Anthony

 Guitar, Piano, Ukulele and Bass Instructor Anthony is currently finishing a degree in Music Education at New Jersey City University.
 Anthony has many years of experience teaching and performing guitar, piano, bass and ukulele.
 Anthony is a music producer, and sound engineer as well.
 Helping students navigate the complex language of music, Anthony makes learning fun by bringing in a fresh and current perspective to his private lessons.
 Anthony likes to incorporate past and current popular songs to spark an interest in music for young and upcoming musicians.
 “To me, music education is a way to teach others how to freely express themselves through the art of music.
 With so many different genres and cultural styles, music can help expand our perspectives on this world and the people in it.
-For those exact reasons, I take my time to make sure my students fully understand the concepts given in our lessons.” |
+For those exact reasons, I take my time to make sure my students fully understand the concepts given in our lessons.”
+Wyatt Piano, Guitar, Bass and Voice Instructor Wyatt is a musician, bassist, guitarist, keyboardist, composer, arranger, and educator with a passion for sharing the joys of a musical life.
+With many years of teaching experience in private lessons, public school, ensembles, and classroom settings for all ages, Wyatt is equipped to adapt to the needs and interests of all of his students.
+Wyatt holds a B.M. in Piano Performance from William Paterson University with a license to teach NJ public school grades k-12 in all areas of music.
+Wyatt also has an A.A. in Electric/Upright Bass Performance.
+Wyatt’s performance credits cover a wide range of styles and instruments, having publicly performed on guitar, bass guitar, double bass, keyboards, drums, and voice.
+Some of Wyatt’s favorite styles to explore include jazz, rock, pop, r&b, soul, gospel, hip-hop, punk, metal, reggae/ska, folk, country, and classical.
+Wyatt can be seen performing in a number of ensembles and bands, local orchestras, musical theatre pits, event bands, and church bands all over North Jersey.
+When he isn’t performing, practicing, or teaching, Wyatt works as a studio musician, arranger, and music director for a number of songwriters and producers.
+Paul

 Voice and Piano Instructor Noelle is a graduate of Montclair State University and the John J. Cali School of Music, where she earned a Bachelor's Degree in Music Education and a Master's Degree in Teaching, with Music and Special Education certifications.
 Noelle has been passionate about music, particularly vocal music, since she was extremely young and was inspired by her high school choral director to become a music educator.
-She is currently employed by the Ridgefield Public Elementary Schools as a general music and choir teacher.
+She is currently employed by Passaic Public Schools as a musical theater teacher.
 Besides teaching, Noelle is an enthusiastic vocalist and has been trained in both classical and contemporary music.
 Some of her most memorable performances as a soloist and a choral singer include the NJ Performing Arts Center, Carnegie Hall, Richardson Auditorium in Princeton, Radio City Music Hall, and Madison Square Garden.
 Noelle enjoys working with students of all ages and believes that music has the ability to positively impact lives in many aspects.
 She is excited to help her students express themselves through music.
 Michaelangelo

 Guitar, Piano, Bass and Ukulele Instructor Michaelangelo is currently finishing his Bachelors Degree in Music Education at New Jersey City University.
 He has a concentration in classical guitar while also playing jazz, rock, metal, and blues.
 Michaelangelo is a multi-instrumentalist that also plays and teaches piano, bass and ukulele.
 Michaelangelo has played in master class seminars in New York under professional artists like Eduardo Fernandez, João Luiz, and Yenne Lee.
 Michaelangelo has been teaching privately for over 4 years.
 He believes in helping and molding the future musicians of today and giving them hope and aspirations to peruse music if not only as a career but as a life long passion.
-Elena
+Nik